appseconnect/docs/_posts/Transformation/Mapping Techniques/Use-case/2019-02-28-enable-tracking-fields.md

 ## Basic Flow

 1. Navigate to the touchpoint after login, for which the Tracking is to be done.
 2. Click on the Transform button on the touchpoint you have selected.
 The user will now be able to view the Transform screen of that touchpoint.
 **Note: In this case the touchpoint Business Partner add is used for the connection Magento2 and SAP B1.**
 3. Click on the option `Open Tracking`.
 ![tracking2](/staticfiles/Transformation/media/tracking2.png)
 4. The tracking page can now be viewed.
 The three sections of the Tracking feature will be visible.
 ![tracking3](/staticfiles/Transformation/media/tracking3.png)
 The tracking screen consists of 3 sections:
 * **Source Tree**: Contains all the elements (Child Elements) for which the tracking is to be done.
 * **Tracking Details**: This is the area where the Tracking is initiated.
 Tracking Details consists of the field Header, Data Type, Expression Path, and a Check Box.
 * **Tracking Fields**: All the elements saved for tracking would be visible this area.
 5. Expand the Customer node, in the Source Tree to get the view of all the elements whose tracking can be done.
 Clicking on any of the elements, will automatically fill up the fields in the Tracking Section.
 ![tracking4](/staticfiles/Transformation/media/tracking4.png)

-**Note:** By default, the Is Visible checkbox will be unchecked, the user needs to enable the checkbox for making it appear in the agent.
+**Note: By default, the Is Visible checkbox will be unchecked, the user needs to enable the checkbox for making it appear in the agent**
 6. On clicking SAVE, the Tracking details will appear in the section Tracking Fields.
 ![tracking5](/staticfiles/Transformation/media/tracking5.png)

-Note: One can either SAVE the Tracking element or can select the SAVE and Close option.
+**Note: One can either SAVE the Tracking element or can select the SAVE and Close option.**
 The Save and Close option will save that element and will close the Tracking window.
-The SAVE option will provide you the opportunity to add multiple elements for tracking.
+The SAVE option will provide you the opportunity to add multiple elements for tracking

-**Note:** In the similar Procedure elements can be added for tracking for different Touchpoints too.
+**Note:In the similar Procedure elements can be added for tracking for different Touchpoints too**
 7. The corresponding window shows the impact in the Resync bucket of the agent.
 ![tracking6](/staticfiles/Transformation/media/tracking6.png)

-**Note: Currently, Tracking is reflected only in the OP agent and the Cloud Agent.
+**Note: Currently, tracking is reflected only in the OP agent and the Cloud Agent.
 Workflow Snapshot doesnot reflect the Tracking Feature**

 ## Post-Conditions